rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 #### Step-2 Add NPM Packages

-The example is quit simple and easy, but when comes to real-world project, the complexity grows fast and multi-file structure is urgently needed.
+The example is quit simple and easy, but when comes to real-world project, the complexity grows fast and third-party libraries are urgently needed.
 And here comes the [NPM packages](https://docs.npmjs.com/about-packages-and-modules), which is the most popular and widely used standard for server side javascript-based runtime.

 Let's run below command in the "syntax" project: